fazlulShanto/gitvibe/README.md

 **Options:**

 -   `--copy`: Copy the selected message to clipboard
--   `--commit`: Commit directly with the selected message
+-   `--apply`: Commit directly with the selected message
 -   `--config <name>`: Use a specific configuration

 **Examples:**